-One of the things I love about living in Florida is that our winters tend to be quite reasonable.
-That doesn’t mean we don’t have any cold days, but I know that when the cold ones are here, warm ones are only a couple of days away.
-It also means that I generally don’t have to worry about casting my resin in those cold temperatures.
-I know many of you aren’t so lucky, so here are a few of my cold weather resin casting tips.
+One of the things I love about living in Florida is that our winters tend to be quite delightful.
+And by delightful, I mean I can wear flip-flops pretty much any day of the year.
+It also means I don’t have to worry much about casting resin in cold temperatures.
+But I know many of you aren’t so lucky, so here are a few of my cold weather resin casting tips.

-Before we get into that, here are some basic resin principles you need to know:
+But before we get into that, there are some resin basics you need to know:

-Resin and the hardener (or catalyst) are two inert substances by themselves.
-Once they are mixed, a chemical reaction occurs that produces HEAT.
-This is what causes your resin to cure (or harden).
-Ideally, for this reaction to occur, your room temperature needs to be 70 to 75 degrees F. That’s not so difficult to achieve during the summer, but during the winter, it can be tough.
-Here are some things you can do when you are cold-weather resin casting:
+When you buy two-part resin, it comes in two bottles: resin and hardener.
+When you mix them together, a chemical reaction occurs that produces heat.
+This is what causes your resin to harden.
+The ideal room temperature for this to happen is 70 to 75 degrees F. That’s not so difficult to achieve during the summer, but during the winter, it can be challenging.

 Here are some cold weather resin tips to make sure your resin cures hard and clear: